 The preparation involves tahara — a meticulous ritual purification in which the body is carefully washed and dressed in simple white linen shrouds called tachrichim.
 For men, a tallit (prayer shawl) is often also placed around the body.
 The tahara is performed by trained members of the same gender as the deceased, and is carried out with great care and dignity.
 If you are making funeral arrangements, contact your local synagogue or Jewish community organisation to connect with the chevra kadisha as soon as possible after the death.

-Jewish Burial Requirements
+Jewish Burial Rules and Requirements in the UK

 Jewish law calls for burial to take place as swiftly as possible — ideally within 24 hours of death, though in practice this is often 2–3 days in the UK to allow for legal requirements (such as obtaining a death certificate and registering the death) and to give family members time to travel.
 Burial does not take place on Shabbat (Friday sundown to Saturday nightfall) or on Jewish festivals, so timing can sometimes shift accordingly.